Uganga : Education for Congolese refugee children

 Christianity (60%), traditional religions (30%), Islam (10%)

-Since 1990s, the western region of Uganda has been hosting approximately 420,000 refugees who fled the Democratic Republic of Congo (DRC), of which political and ethnic situation remains unstable.
-In refugee settlements, children are deprived of educational opportunities due to economic poverty and their parents’ lack of understanding on the importance of education.
+Since the 1990s, the western region of Uganda has been hosting approximately 400,000 refugees who fled the Democratic Republic of Congo (DRC), where the which political and ethnic situation remains unstable.
+In refugee settlements, children are deprived of educational opportunities due to economic poverty and their parents’ lack of understanding of the importance of education.
 Children, especially those who live apart from their parents, girls, and children with disabilities, are exposed to various risks.

 DRC refugee children studying at school in a refugee settlement.

-AAR Japan provides education support in western Uganda, where the number of refugees has increased and suffer shortage of educational facilities and scholastic material supplies.
-In order to create a safe study environment for children, we construct schools, distributes textbooks, and organizes trainings on school management targeting parents and local residents.
+AAR Japan provides education support in western Uganda, where the number of refugees has increased and there is a shortage of educational facilities and scholastic material supplies.
+In order to create a safe study environment for children, we construct schools, distribute textbooks, and organize trainings on school management targeting parents and local residents.

 A landmine survivor who became able to walk again after receiving a prosthetic leg

-In the aftermath of the civil war lasted for more than two decades, a large number of landmines and unexploded ordnance are still left in northern Uganda.
+In the aftermath of the civil war that lasted for more than two decades, a large number of landmines and unexploded ordnance remain in northern Uganda.
 Survivors with disabilities have been forced to live a difficult life.
-The victims lost their job and had to let go of their homes or land to raise money for medical treatment.
+The victims lost their jobs and had to let go of their homes or land to raise money for medical treatment.
 We provide livelihood support and medical treatment to the victims in the areas with frequent accidents caused by landmines and unexploded ordnance.

 Education support